Currently, we cannot ship wine to Alaska Provide your email address and we will notify you when that changes.

 In a medium pan (nonstick, if you have one), heat a drizzle of olive oil on medium-high until hot.
 Add the diced peppers; season with salt and pepper.
 Cook, stirring occasionally, 3 to 4 minutes, or until slightly softened.
 Add the prepared white bottoms of the scallions and halved tomatoes; season with salt and pepper.
 Cook, stirring frequently, 2 to 3 minutes, or until softened.
 Transfer to a bowl and cover with foil to keep warm.
 Wipe out the pan.

 Pat the chicken dry with paper towels; place in a bowl.
 Season with salt, pepper, and enough of the spice blend to coat (you may have extra).
 Toss to coat.
 In the same pan, heat a drizzle of olive oil on medium-high until hot.
 Add the seasoned chicken in an even layer.
 Cook, without stirring, 3 to 4 minutes, or until lightly browned.
 Continue to cook, stirring frequently, 3 to 4 minutes, or until browned and cooked through.
-Transfer to a plate.
+Turn off the heat.

 Meanwhile, finely chop the peanuts.
 Quarter the lime.
 In a bowl, combine the chopped peanuts, sesame seeds, honey (kneading the packet before opening), the juice of 2 lime wedges, a drizzle of olive oil, and as much of the chile paste as you'd like, depending on how spicy you'd like the dish to be.
 Taste, then season with salt and pepper if desired.
 In a separate bowl, combine the mayonnaise and the juice of the remaining lime wedges; season with salt and pepper.

 To the pot of cooked barley, add the cooked vegetables and a drizzle of olive oil; stir to combine.
 Taste, then season with salt and pepper if desired.
-Serve the cooked chicken over the finished barley.
-Top the chicken with the salsa macha and lime mayo.
+Serve the finished barley topped with the cooked chicken, salsa macha, and lime mayo.
 Garnish with the sliced green tops of the scallions.
 Enjoy!

 Tips from Home Chefs